Facebook changes its name to Meta in major rebrand

 Facebook has changed its corporate name to Meta as part of a major rebrand.

-The company said it would better "encompass" what it does, as it broadens its reach beyond social media into areas like Virtual Reality (VR).
+The company said it would better "encompass" what it does, as it broadens its reach beyond social media into areas like virtual reality (VR).

 The change does not apply to its individual platforms, such as Facebook, Instagram and Whatsapp, only the parent company that owns them.